tiago-volta/HackUDC-2025/security.md

 TerapIA provides security updates for all active versions, with long-term support (LTS) for major releases.
 Users are encouraged to keep their applications updated to ensure they receive the latest security patches.

 Reporting a Vulnerability

-If you discover a security vulnerability, please report it to our security team via security@terapia.com.
-Provide a detailed description of the issue, steps to reproduce it, and any potential impact it may have.

-Our team will acknowledge the report and begin an investigation.
+Please report security vulnerabilities to security@terapia.com When reporting, include:

+Detailed description of the vulnerability
+Steps to reproduce
+Potential impact
+Your contact information
+Any suggested fixes (optional)

+You will receive an acknowledgment within 24 hours and a detailed response within 72 hours..

 Disclosure Policy